 Irvin wins impressive debut as Phillies beat Royals 6-1

-KANSAS CITY, Mo.
-(AP) — Cole Irvin was outstanding in his major league debut and the Philadelphia Phillies scored six times in the fifth inning to beat the Kansas City Royals 6-1 on Sunday in the rubber match of their three-game series.
+"We knew he was poised, we knew he was aggressive, we knew he was confident," Kapler said.

+Spotty showers, or "duck weather" as Irvin called it, couldn't dampen his debut.
+Irvin threw seven innings of one-run ball, allowing five hits with one walk and five strikeouts to lead the Phillies to a 6-1 win over the Kansas City Royals.

-J.T.
-Realmuto hit a two-run double and Odubel Herrera followed with a two-run single for Philadelphia.
+Philadelphia scored six times in the fifth to break the game open.
+Phillies catcher J.T.
+Realmuto hit a two-run double and Odubel Herrera followed with a two-run single to back Irvin (1-0).

-Irvin (1-0) threw seven innings of one-run ball, allowing five hits with one walk and five strikeouts.
-Seranthony Dominguez and Juan Nicasio each tossed a scoreless inning to close it out for the 25-year-old lefty.
+Seranthony Dominguez and Juan Nicasio each tossed a scoreless inning to close it out.

+"Man, that was fun," Irvin said.
+"Big inning in the fifth, and just allowing J.T. to take me for a ride."

 Irvin's strong start continued an impressive run by Philadelphia's rotation.
 Over their last 15 games, Phillies starters have a 2.36 ERA — second-best in the majors during that span.